-Hon.
-Moore is Corporate Director, and a Senior Business Advisor at Dentons and a Public Policy Advisor at Edelman.
-He is also the National Vice-Chair of the Canadian Cancer Society, a member of the NAFTA Council for the Government of Canada, and was the 6th Chancellor of the University of Northern British Columbia.
+The Honourable James Moore is a Corporate Director and a Senior Business Advisor at the global law firm Dentons and a Public Policy Advisor at Edelman.
+He is also the National Vice-Chair of the Canadian Cancer Society, a senior advisor to Canada's Office of the Auditor General, a past member of the NAFTA Council for the Government of Canada and was the 6th Chancellor of the University of Northern British Columbia.
 Previously he served as Canada's Minister of Industry, Minister of Canadian Heritage & Official Languages, and Secretary of State for the Asia Pacific Gateway and Minister for the 2010 Olympics over a 5-term, 15-year career as a Member of Parliament.
+Mr. Moore is also on the Board of Xplornet Communications, and was previously the Chairman of the Board of Directors of Western Resources.

-Board / Committee Member Public Board Membership Common Shares Ownership
+Board / Committee Member Public Board Membership Common Shares Ownership 1

 Board goeasy Ltd. -

 Audit Committee

 Human Resources

 Committee

 Corporate

 Governance,

 Nominating and

 Risk Committee